zedttxj/Image-Processing-Tool-with-Matlab/optional/PDilation-reversedPDilation.md

 # Introduction
 Before diving into the details, here are important points to understand (explained further in the below sections):
 - **Definitions:**
-  - A partition is a sequence of positive integers ( 𝑎₁ , 𝑎₂ , . . . , 𝑎ₙ ).
+  - A partition is a sequence of positive integers `( 𝑎₁ , 𝑎₂ , ... , 𝑎ₙ )`.
   - We assume all partitions end with value `1` for easier analysis.
 (If a partition does not end with `1`, it can always be decomposed into two partitions: one ending with 1 and one of length 1.)
 It will be explained further in the **fun fact** section.

 - **Non-injectivity:** PDilation is a nonlinear, non-injective operation, similar to Dilation.
 That means multiple (A, B) pairs can produce the same result Cs.
 Therefore, solving for all possible (A, B) given Cs is a set inversion problem.
-It's a nonlinear algebraic structure like (A, B) ↦ A ⊕ B  (where ⊕ is PDilation).
+It's a nonlinear algebraic structure like `(A, B) ↦ A ⊕ B`  (where `⊕` is PDilation).

 - **Non-cancellativity:**
   - PDilation does not satisfy cancellative properties.
-That is, knowing A ⊕ B = A ⊕ C does not imply B = C.
+That is, knowing `A ⊕ B = A ⊕ C` does not imply `B = C`.
   - A counterexample is shown later (Case 1).

 - **Operator:**
-  - Convolution-like operator: We define a custom (∘,⊕)-convolution operator using **∘** as the combining operation and **⊕** as the accumulation operation.
+  - Convolution-like operator: We define a custom `(∘,⊕)`-convolution operator using **∘** as the combining operation and **⊕** as the accumulation operation.
   - Higher dimensions: The convolution-like operator extends to 2D, 3D arrays, etc., following similar index rules.
   - PDilation: PDilation is a 1D convolution-like operator.

 - **Endpoints:** Cs(1) and Cs(end) are special because only one pair of elements (A(1), B(1)) and (A(end), B(end)) are involved in their computation.

 # Warning

 `reversedPDilationv2` is only used for testing.
 It runs 2 times faster than `reversedPDilation`, but it occasionally misses some output pairs.
 One example is `[7 7 7 6 5 4 3 1 1]`.
 ![{9613FA0E-1D01-4148-810A-204F4095B7DC}](https://github.com/user-attachments/assets/f995d781-3977-41ff-9aca-8d55a1e61fe7)

 # Redefine PDilation

-Assume that A ⊕ B = Cs.
+Assume that `A ⊕ B = Cs`.
 We can define PDilation as follow:

 Cs(k) = max( A(i) + B(j) - 1) for all possible i + j = k - 1
 This is exactly addition-max convolution, which is:
 - Nonlinear